ThePenguinsGit/ihatemy.live/content/docs/servers/mce2.md

 ---
 ::card
 ## ⚠️ Important ⚠️
-Server is still in maintenance mode until the modpack author has fixed connection issues.
+We are still pregenerating dimensions, so you can have the best possible experience as soon as possible.
-We are already pregenerating dimensions, so you can have the best possible experience as soon as the mentioned issues have been fixed.
+But beware on the overworld is safe for building, _for now_
 ::

 ::row